Sharruken/MSU-1-Randomizer/README.md

 # Converter Usage

+1. Place any MP3s or MP4s into a folder named MP3s
-1. Place any .FLAC, .OGG, .WAV, .MP3 and .MP4 files in the Music folder
+2. Place any .FLAC, .OGG and .WAV files in the Music folder
-2. Run Converter.py to convert all songs to PCM, which are usable with MSU-1, copy PCM files to the Music folder in the same directory as the MSU-1 Randomizer
+3. Run Converter.py to convert all songs to PCM, which are usable with MSU-1, copy PCM files to the Music folder in the same directory as the MSU-1 Randomizer